 If you plan in staying put, you can also book a ride on a shuttle bus to Port Douglas from the airport.

-Check Kayak for a good overview of flight prices and routes.
+Check Skyscanner for a good overview of flight prices and routes.

 The best time to go to Port Douglas